soufianesakhi/firefox-search-engines-helper/README.md

 Only search engines with names that are not already added to the current firefox instance will be imported.

-Currently only 5 search engines can be imported each 60 seconds because of limitations imposed by the file.io host.

 ## Import search engines from a json file offline (requires file manipulation)
 ![import-search-engines](https://raw.githubusercontent.com/soufianesakhi/firefox-search-engines-helper/master/screenshots/import-offline.PNG)